michaelmcandrew/civicrm-docs/test.md

     * this is another intended bullet
 * now we are back to the bullet list

-That was the end of the bullets
+That was the end of the bullets.

+I've just added some more text.

 <table>
 <tr><th>Some</th><th>Headers</th><th>Here</th></tr>